jldodds/coq-lean-cheatsheet/README.md

 # Coq to Lean Tactic Cheatsheet
 This is a guide for [coq](https://coq.inria.fr/) users getting into writing [lean](https://leanprover.github.io/) proofs.

-Right now this is for my favorite tactics.
 Please PR your own or request additions via issue tracker or [lean gitter](https://gitter.im/leanprover_public/Lobby).

 n/a doesn't mean it doesn't exist, only that I don't know about it.